top of page

 The verb 'gouge' has an etymology that can be traced back to the Old French word 'gouge,' which means a chisel or a scoop.
 The Old French term itself likely originated from the Late Latin word 'gubia,' which also meant a chisel or a tool used for cutting or scooping.
 The root of 'gouge' can be further traced to the Greek word 'gopia,' which means a curved or hollow instrument, particularly for scooping or cutting.
 Over time, 'gouge' evolved in the English language to refer to the action of forcefully and often aggressively cutting, digging, or extracting material from a surface or object, reflecting its historical association with chisels and scoops used for such purposes.

-Quiz: Find the meaning of the verb gouge:
+Find the correct meaning of the verb gouge:

 Try Again!